Kong/docs.konghq.com/README.md

 ## Run local project
 ***

 For anything other than minor changes, clone the repository onto your local machine and build locally.
-We offer the option to run you project locally with Docker, gulp, and npm.
+We offer the option to run your project locally with Docker, gulp, and npm.

 ## Run locally with Docker
 ***